janakmshah/microfeatures-guidelines/README.md

 Foundation µFeatures contain foundational tools *(wrappers, extensions, ...)* that are combined to build other µFeatures.
 Thus all other µFeatures have access to the foundation ones.
 Some examples of foundations µFeatures are:

 - **µUI:** Provides custom views, UIKit extensions, fonts, and colors that are used to build user-facing layouts.
-- **µTesting:** Facilitates testing by providing XCTest extension as well as custom assertions.
+- **µTesting:** Facilitates testing by providing XCTest extensions as well as custom assertions.
 - **µCore:** It can be seen as the `Foundation` of your app, providing tools such as analytics reporter, logger, API client or a storage class.

 In practice, foundation µFeatures expose **Interfaces (Structs, Classes, Enums)** and **extensions** of platform frameworks such as `XCTest`, `Foundation` or `UIKit`.